What is Negligence in Personal Injury Law?

 Accidents that lead to personal injuries could give rise to liability if the person who caused it was negligent.
 Defining negligence, however, is not always clear and straightforward.
 New York residents who suffer accidental injuries should always consult with a New York City personal injury lawyer to determine if they have a valid cause of action for it.
 If so, they may be able to recover monetary damages to compensate them.

-At Douglas and London in Manhattan, we have many years of experience in representing victims of another party’s negligence.
+At Douglas & London in Manhattan, we have many years of experience in representing victims of another party’s negligence.
 The answer to whether their injuries were the result of negligence inevitably turns on the specific facts of the accident.

 Does Negligence Mean that Another Party Committed a Specific Act?